 T is for Trailer

 The trailer for The Thin Man is an exceedingly unusual one.
 Most 1930s trailers weren’t so different from the ones you see in theatres today, albeit with less dramatic music.
-Sure, 1930s trailers made greater use of titles and onscreen text, but they usually offered a few sample scenes that spoke for the film.
+Sure, 1930s trailers made greater use of title cards and onscreen text, but they usually offered a few sample scenes that spoke for the film.
 I’ve seen a few trailers from the 1930s in which a character, or the actor who portrays him, addresses the spectator and urges him to see the film.
 But the trailer for The Thin Man is singularly creative in its odd introduction of the film’s plot and its mash-ups of fictional characters and reality.

 At the beginning of the trailer, a split screen enables a doubled William Powell to talk to himself—or rather to let Philo Vance, whom Powell had previously played at Warner Brothers, to hold a conversation with Nick Charles, on a book jacket for The Thin Man.
 At one point, Powell-as-Nick even steps out of the book jacket to converse more easily with his detective doppelganger.
 After a few scenes from the movie, the trailer returns to Philo and Nick, whereupon Nick climbs back into the book, claiming that the answer to the mystery is there.